CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Citation information also has to be added to the metadata record.

 ## Creating the download package

+For dealing with **confidential data**, see the instructions on [what to consider when confidential data should be made available for download](howto_protected_packages.md).

 Download the data from IDA or the HFST server to your work directory on CSC's computing environment (Puhti) in a separate folder.

 Create a **README.txt** containing at least the following information: